ss-1921/hospital_database/README.md

 ## Project Overview

-This project implements a  MySQL database system for managing hospital operations, including doctors, patients, hospitals, and prescriptions.
+This project implements a relational MySQL database system for hospital management with four core tables (Hospitals, Doctors, Patients, Prescriptions) and established foreign key relationships.
+The system includes six SQL queries for data retrieval and analysis in healthcare environments.

 ## Repository Contents